COVID-19 FILM RESOURCES

 - Williamson County: Williamson County Judge Gravell signed an order authorizing outdoor gatherings larger than 10 people in the unincorporated parts of Williamson County.
 Productions must comply with Governor Abbott’s Open Texas orders including the Governor's Open Texas Checklist for Media Production to film.
 This order allows for more than 10 persons to gather outdoors without application.

 Productions looking to apply for an of the exemptions should make requests with County Judges at least 7-10 days in advance and be have safety plans and an outline of your shoot (crew numbers, location address, description of the shoot, etc).
 Much like standard filming permits, exemptions are not guaranteed.

-For productions filming in any cities outside of Austin, you must contact the mayor in that city to apply for an exemption.
+Though the City of Austin is not issuing any exemptions, for productions filming in any cities outside of Austin, you must contact the mayor in that city to apply for an exemption.

 The following are COVID-19 standard safety guidelines issued or endorsed by industry associations and unions for the film, television and commercial productions:

 - DGA, SAG-AFTRA, IATSE & Teamsters’ Committees for COVID-19: The Safe Way Forward Guidelines

 - Alliance of Motion Picture and Television Producers (AMPTP): COVID-19 Health & Safety Best Practices Guidelines